amjhd94/BigData-quality-assessment/README.md

 # Big Data Quality Assessment
-### Parallel exploration algorithms to identify the most informative subsets of large datasets and eliminate redundancy
-Exploration is done to identfy the smallest subset of the data with which a deep neural network model could be trained such that it captures the rare extreme events and tipping points, and minimizes the overall uncertainty of the model predictions and mean squared error (MSE).

-The code "BigDataQualityAssessment_ActiveSampling.py" contains a quick demo of how the algorithms work in a regression problem.

-The code "SDE_forecast_ActiveSampling.py" contains a quick demo of how the algorithms work in forecasting a problem involving a stochastic signal.

-# AI-based Active Learning
-The agents take advantage of likelihood and output weighted acquisition functions to discover the most informative data to train neural network models.
-The resulting dataset includes frequent events, rare and extreme events, tipping points and topological extrema.
+In the era of abundance data, and high velocity and variety information assets a data analyst's job has become more difficult to examine the qulity of such datasets, identify their redundancies, figure out where the datasets lack vital information and how to break them down into managable sub-dataset.
+Hence, the objective in this project is to employ Bayesian statistics and create parallel exploration algorithms that identify the most informative subsets of large datasets and eliminate their redundancies.
+The new data subset is then used to train a deep neural network model which is able to capture the rare and extreme events, has minimum prediction uncertainty and mean squared error (MSE) compared to the original dataset.

 ## Getting Started
 The codes was written, run and tested by Spyder IDE version 4.2.5.